Applying for student aid | Manitoba Student Aid

 Enhancing Canada Student Grants

-Effective August 1, 2023, the Government of Canada will increase Canada Student Grants (CSG) by 40 percent over their 2019-2020 amounts.
+The increase of Canada Student Grants (CSG) by 40 percent over their 2019-2020 amounts is extended in the 2024/25 program year.
 This will impact the following CSGs:

 • Canada Student Grant for Full-Time Students (CSG-FT): up to $525 per month of study, or $4,200 for an 8-month study period